Research Methodology: OUTLINE OF A REPORT

 \subsection{{\bf{\emph{Third Draft}}}}

 This is the last stage.
 In this stage, one can concentrate on {\emph{final touches and finishing}}.
 This should be in the direction of making the report weighty, authoritative, attractive and convincing.
 Similar words and format should be avoided in successive sentences.
 Make sure that the script clearly shows the originality of the author and importance of the outcome of the study performed.
 10pt In all the three stages of report preparation one should follow a proper style of writing.
 Use clear and unadorned English appropriate for the readers.
-One has to be aware of to whom the research report is intended.
-The report is not for the supervisor.
+One has to be aware of to whom the research report is intended. {\emph{The report is not for the supervisor}}.
 It is better to avoid the use of personal pronoun.
 Use of ``I" and ``the author" should be avoided.
 Some supervisors like to use ``we".
-For an interesting fun about the usage of ``I" and ``we" see p.106 of ``Why are things the way they are?" by G.~Venkataraman (University Press, Hyderabad, 1992).
+For an interesting fun about the usage of ``I" and ``we" see p.106 of {\emph{Why are things the way they are?}} by G.~Venkataraman (University Press, Hyderabad, 1992).
 10pt Both active and passive voice should be used wherever necessary or appropriate.
 However, when using them one should check whether the meaning is strictly correct.
-For example, when writing ``The experimental results agree with the theory" we must check whether we are strengthening the experimental result or the theory.
+For example, when writing {\emph{The experimental results agree with the theory}} we must check whether we are strengthening the experimental result or the theory.
 Care must be taken in using present and past tenses.
 Use past tense to describe the data collection and work done by others and you.
 For interpretation, assessments and discussions present tense is appropriate.
-10pt Between various stages it is advisable to give gap of few days so that one can leisurely think of the manuscript and record how to revise it.
-This will avoid unnecessary tension and half-hearted write up. \sectionmark{LAYOUT OF A PH.D.
-THESIS / M.PHIL.
-DISSERTATION}
+10pt Since a research article is to be read by experts in the field, avoid expressions such as ``In other words" and ``To put it in a simpler way."
+Experts may not take kindly to such phrases, as they feel that they are competent to grasp even complex ideas stated in difficult idiom.
+10pt Between various stages it is advisable to give gap of few days so that you can leisurely think of the manuscript and record how to revise it.
+This will avoid unnecessary tension and half-hearted write up.
+10pt {\emph{How do you ensure that your paper will be well received by readers?}} Some of the suggestions are: {$\bullet${}} \begin{enumerate} \item Before sending it to a journal, authors can ask their colleagues and friends working in the same field to read it and comment on it. \item The paper can be given to colleagues who are not familiar with the topic so that it can be attracted by non-specialists in the field. \item Don't feel offended if the colleagues suggest drastic changes. \item Think back to couple of papers which have made an impression on you and are still long remembered.
+Note down and analyse the style, presentation and other features that have impressed you. \end{enumerate}